CNN Effect - Explained

 Table of ContentsWhat is the CNN Effect?Why is the CNN Effect Important?The CNN Effect Post-TelevisionAcademic Research on the CNN Effect

 What is the CNN Effect?

 The CNN effect describes the influence that media outlets, especially CNN has on the government and economic policies.
 The CNN is at the center of the CNN effect, this media network runs a 24-hour news chain that has significant effects on political governance, business, economy, and others.
 The CNN coverage of crucial subject matters attracts the attention of stakeholders, individuals, and organizations to the extent of making policies around the reported subject matter.
 There are several other media outlets that operate like the CNN these media outlets provide reportage of events in the society, thereby drawing the attention of government and policy-makers to certain subject matters they would have otherwise not pay attention to.

-A Little More on What is the CNN Effect
+Why is the CNN Effect Important?

 The type of coverage given to a particular matter by media outlets determines the type of reaction that will follow.
 The CNN effect is a phenomenon that affects different industries, sectors, and organizations.
 For instance, investors in the market might make decisions based on how a particular market incident is reported, this is known as the CNN effect.
 There are many benefits of the CNN effect in the society, this includes accountabiity on the part of the government and policymakers.
 The CNN effect also facilitates government intervention in subject matters they might not have interest in ordinarily.
 Examples of such subject matters are humanitarian crises, natural disasters, environmental disorders, among others.